suchmememanyskill/switch-guide/docs/user_guide/modchip/index.md

     We **ONLY** support the PicoFly modchip (the `RP2040 Zero` development board and the "modchip variant" of it), it's your own responsibility to install a modchip or let your switch get modchipped.
     There is always a risk of your switch being rendered dysfunctional if you don't know what you're doing.
     The NH Discord server is also generally **NOT** a place for fixing bad modchip installations (e.g. by you or a modchip installer) as it should be fixable by someone knowledgeable.
-    We can give advice and installation tips for the installation as long as it's for a Picofly modchip.
+    We can give advice and installation tips for the installation as long as it's for a PicoFly modchip.

 [Continue to Preparing Hekate :material-arrow-right:](preparing_hekate.md){ .md-button .md-button--primary }